 Here’s an example of AirDrop as it appears in the Share menu from Safari:

-Step 5: send a file from your Mac to your iOS device
+Want to send a file from your Mac to your iPhone or another iDevice?

-In this step, we will perform the reverse – i.e. send a file from the Mac to the iPad.
+In this step, we perform the reverse – i.e., send a file from the Mac to the iPad.
 Just choose an item to share and drag it onto the AirDrop window in Finder, or choose AirDrop from the Share menu from an application.

-In this example, I previewed a screenshot, selected the Share button and clicked on AirDrop.
+In this example, I preview a screenshot, selected the Share button and clicked on AirDrop.

 Nearby devices are shown in the popup as shown below – just choose the device you want to share with: